niklasekstrom/dclock-java/README.md

 An interval clock is a clock that, at each point in time, tells an interval of clock values, instead of a scalar clock value.
 The interval is expressed as a pair (c, e) where c is the center and e is the half-width, so that the values covered by the interval are [c-e .. c+e].
 Two interval clocks are correct (a.k.a. consistent) if their intervals, when observed at the same real time, overlap (their intersection is nonempty).
-The center values may jump back occasionally, but over time the center value will increase within an envelope of real time (bounded skew).
+The center values of a clock's intervals are monotonically increasing, and will normally increase within an envelope of real time (with bounded skew), but may in rare circumstance temporarily return the same center value right after a clock adjustment has occurred.

 Let (c1, e1) be an interval observed at time t1 on clock C1, and let (c2, e2) be an interval observed at time t2 on clock C2.
 An invariant that is guaranteed by a set of interval clocks, and that can be used to implement external consistency, is that t1 <= t2 implies that c1-e1 <= c2+e2.